 BAM has also had significant recognition for its work in the global community recently.
 This year the company was once again named on the Climate Disclosure Project (CDP) A list, placing them in the top 9 per cent of companies in the world in combating climate change.

-BAM’ s dedication to sustainability was acknowledged at this year’s Green Awards where it won the Green Construction Category.
+BAM’ s dedication to sustainability was acknowledged at the Green Awards where it won the Green Construction Category.
 It was also awarded the overall “Engineering Project of the Year” for the Corrib onshore gas pipeline from Engineers Ireland.

 Staff Fundraising Events